 Positron Emission Tomography is one of the most popular methods for tomographic imaging used in nuclear medicine.
-In contrast to other techniques such as Magnetic Resonance Imaging or Computed

-Tomography that can mostly detect structural changes, PET provides information about metabolic processes in the patient's body even at the cell level.
+In contrast to other techniques such as Computed Tomography that can detect anatomical changes, PET provides information about metabolic processes in the patient's body even at the cell level [3].
 This allows detection of pathological symptoms that usually precede the anatomical changes.
-PET tomography has a wide range of research and clinical applications e.g. it is commonly used for diagnosis of cancer, neurological disorders, heart diseases and many others.
+PET tomography has a wide range of research and clinical applications e.g. it is commonly used for diagnosis of cancer, neurological disorders, heart diseases and many others [4].

-Although the PET technique is well established for clinical usage, there are ongoing efforts in the scientific community to develop novel modalities that would overcome the limits of the commercial scanners and improve the quality of the image or even enrich the available information by introducing new diagnostic methods.
-Whole-body or total-body PET scanner projects [4, 5, 6] propose tomographs that improve the sensitivity of the measurement in order to shorten the time of a scan or alternatively require a smaller radiation exposure for the patients [7].
+Corresponding author.
+E-mail address: wojciech.krzemien@ncbj.gov.pl (W. Krzemien).
+Although the PET technique is well established for clinical usage, there are ongoing efforts in the scientific community that would overcome the limits of the commercial scanners and improve the quality of the image [4-8] or even enrich the available information by introducing new diagnostic methods.
+Whole-body or total-body PET scanner projects [9-11] propose tomographs that improve the sensitivity of the measurement in order to shorten the time of a scan or alternatively require a smaller radiation exposure for the patients [12].

-The transformation of the data acquired by a PET scanner from the raw binary level till the final patient image analysed by physicians is a complex, multi-stage process involving low- and high-level reconstruction algorithms.
-The associated data handling and reconstruction is an especially hard task in case of the whole-body scanners due to large data volume [8].
+The transformation of the data acquired by a PET scanner from the raw binary level till the final patient image analyzed by physicians is a complex, multi-stage process involving lowand high-level reconstruction algorithms.
+The associated data handling and reconstruction is an especially hard task in case of the whole-body scanners due to large data volume [13].